-- organisms (MDROs) such as Vancomycin-resistant Enterococcus (VRE) or Methicillin-resistant Staphylococcus aureus (MRSA). - (d) If two or more patients/residents are cohorted, when the diarrhea stops for one person (i.e., the patient/resident is symptom-free for at least 48 hours), that patient/resident should be transferred to a clean room. - (e) Immediately after transfer to a clean room, the vacated bed space, furniture, patient/resident care equipment and bathroom shall receive a terminal cleaning and disinfection with a sporicidal agent. - (f) Symptomatic patients/residents suspected or confirmed to have CDI may be allowed out of the room following a risk assessment and consultation by an Infection Control Professional (ICP), providing diarrhea can be contained and hand hygiene compliance is adequate.
-24,25
+- (a) A single room with dedicated toileting facilities (private bathroom or dedicated commode chair) is strongly recommended. - (b) A patient or resident who is incontinent of stool shall have priority for a private room. - (c) If a single room is not available, the Infection Prevention and Control (IPAC) department or an infectious disease physician should be consulted to assess the risks and determine the best placement options.
+Laboratory-confirmed CDI cases may be cohorted with other laboratory-confirmed CDI cases but not with patients or residents infected with multidrug-resistant organisms (MDROs) such as Vancomycin-resistant Enterococcus (VRE) or Methicillin-resistant Staphylococcus aureus (MRSA). - (d) If two or more patients/residents are cohorted, when the diarrhea stops for one person (i.e., the patient/resident is symptom-free for at least 48 hours), that patient/resident should be transferred to a clean room.29 - (e) Immediately after transfer to a clean room, the vacated bed space, furniture, patient/resident care equipment and bathroom shall receive a terminal cleaning and disinfection with a sporicidal agent. - (f) Symptomatic patients/residents suspected or confirmed to have CDI may be allowed out of the room following a risk assessment and consultation by an Infection Control Professional (ICP), providing diarrhea can be contained and hand hygiene compliance is adequate.^{30,31}